Justified representation: Implications

-JR is the weakest condition.
-It is implied by PJR, which is implied by EJR, which is implied by core-stability..
-JR is also implied by SSJR, which is implied by SSJR.
-This is summarized in the following table:

-SJR and EJR do not imply each other.
+The following diagram illustrates the implication relations between the various conditions: SJR implies AJR implies EJR; CS implies FJR implies EJR; and EJR+ implies EJR and PJR+.
+EJR implies PJR, which implies both UJR and JR. UJR and JR do not imply each other.

+EJR+ is incomparable to CS and to FJR.

 PER considers only instances in which a perfect representation exists.
-Therefore, PER does not imply, nor implied by, any of the previous axioms.
+Therefore, PER does not imply, nor implied by, any of the other axioms.

 Verification

 Given the voters' preferences and a specific committee, can we efficiently check whether it satisfies any of these axioms?